-This is the third of my road trip posts and you can see San Francisco to Mendocino here and Mendocino to Eureka here.
-For this day I drove from Eureka to Crescent City with a detour up to the Oregon stateline and back.
-You can easily use this post for a trip all the way to Brookings, Oregon or on to the coast of Oregon but for me I headed back to Crescent City.
+This is part of my Pacific Coast Highway / Highway 101 road trip series and you can see San Francisco to Mendocino here and Mendocino to Eureka here.
+For this day, I drove from Eureka to Crescent City with a detour up to the Oregon stateline and back.
+You can easily use this post for a trip all the way to Brookings, Oregon, or on to the coast of Oregon, but for me, I headed back to Crescent City.
 Here are my recommended stops.

 - 120 miles

 Before leaving Eureka, I stopped at the famous fisherman statue on Wooley Island, which you can find by Googling “Woodley’s Bar,” then driving to the end of the island (thanks to a reader for commenting this below).
 The statue is dedicated to those who live off the sea and those the sea has taken, this is a beautiful statue that deserves a visit.

 Carson House (5 minutes)

 One of the most picturesque and famous houses in Northern California, Carson House, is said to have inspired Disney and Alfred Hitchcock.
 It is privately owned, so you cannot tour it, but you can take a picture from the outside.

 One of the things I love about driving in Northern California is the small coffee shops that start to pop up.
 Dutch Brothers is one of my favorites as they have a lot of crazy drinks.
 It is an easy stop and one that I recommend for coffee fans before leaving Eureka.